api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 :::

-This guide will use the [byog provider](https://byog.io/) which has same usage as the production quantum random number generator [providers](/reference/qrng/providers.html) but returns a pseudorandom number.
+This guide will use the [byog provider](https://byog.io/) which has the same usage as the production quantum random number generator [providers](/reference/qrng/providers.html) but returns a pseudorandom number.

 - Switch to the **DEPLOY & RUN TRANSACTIONS** tab.
 Use MetaMask and switch to